Abdulcelil Levni: Surname-i Vehbi

+This exceptional work is a manuscript from the 18th Century, portraying a festival in Ottoman Istanbul.
+The original, housed in the Topkapi Palace Museum in Istanbul, features 137 vividly colored miniatures by Levni, a renowned painter from the court of Ahmed III (1703-1740).
+These miniatures vividly depict a fifteen-day festival celebrating the circumcision of four of the Sultan's sons in 1720.
+Surname-i Vehbi adheres to the longstanding Ottoman tradition of creating specially crafted books with both written content and illustrations to commemorate significant events like royal births and weddings.
+The festivities, including parades, musical performances, circus acts, and fireworks displays, are eloquently captured by Levni's artistic skill in his miniatures, most of which span two pages in this remarkable volume.
+The accompanying text for the book, authored by Vehbi, a renowned court poet, is presented in its entirety in this facsimile edition, offering a comprehensive glimpse into the historical celebration.
+Levnî was commissioned by Seyyd Hüseyin Vehbi to record the event in manuscript form.
+The miniatures in the Surname-i Vebbi are elaborate, capturing varying angles of movement in a wide range of colors and shapes.
+There is also evidence of the Persian influence in the paintings, some examples of which are the cultural objects in the background and the attire of some of the figures.

 Album Paintings

 The Album paintings captures daily life in the Ottoman empire during the Tulip period.
 In it, Levnî painted portraits of various people of both noble and common backgrounds in different poses and doing everyday activities.
 Each image is separated form the others and has its own color composition and subject matter.
 The styles of attire, fabric patterns and the type of activities reflect the finery and richness of the Tulip Period.

-Other Works
+Other works

 Levni was also a notable poet and wrote on the subjects of heroism and war and daily life in the Ottoman empire.
 Some of his work are found in the poetry manuscript (Mecmua-i Es'ar, H1715) in the Treasure Library of Topkapi Palace Museum Library.
 Like his paintings, Levnî combined traditional styles of courts, particularly the aruz meter, as well as humor and popular language of the people in his poetry.